Investors might find it interesting to capitalize in Colombian farming microcredits

 The central government faces tough challenges regarding the incorporation of the victims in society; it remains uncertain whether these people will go back to their lands or stay within the cities that they sought as haven.
 The challenge resides on newer generations of urban-oriented children that hold no interest in farming.

 Colombia has an average unemployment rate of 9% that is not expected to change until 2022.
 Said figure is in no way advantageous as the national workforce increases every day, meaning unemployment in the area is on the rise.
 The South American nation possesses a workforce advantage, which can be capitalized.

 The Latin American nation is fertile ground for microcredits; the banking practice involves giving a loan to an impoverished community in order to develop and sustain a business.
 The original pilot was held in Bangladesh in 1976 and the overall market worldwide grosses 38 billion dollars and has involved 74 million people.

 Investors might find it interesting to spend in Colombian farming microcredits as the country hosts ideal conditions for agricultural development, plus it is forming close ties with food-demanding nations such as South Korea.
 The national government allows interest rates over microcredits of 55.1% as of September 2017.

-A greater extent of investors could be interested in Colombia’s export-oriented microcredits if the income generating assets could be wrapped into discrete branches.
+A greater extent of investors could be interested in Colombia’s export-oriented microcredits if the income generating assets could be wrapped IGNORE INTO discrete branches.
 Doing so would create a Collateralized Debt Obligation with a microcredit backing in order to provide safer opportunities for risk-averse and socially oriented lenders.